Dragon Boat Festival: Early 20th century

 Yu Der Ling writes in chapter 11 of her 1911 memoir Two Years in the Forbidden City:

 The first day of the fifth moon was a busy day for us all, as from the first to the fifth of the fifth moon was the festival of five poisonous insects, which I will explain later—also called the Dragon Boat Festival. ...
 Now about this Feast.
 It is also called the Dragon Boat Feast.
 The fifth of the fifth moon at noon was the most poisonous hour for the poisonous insects, and reptiles such as frogs, lizards, snakes, hide in the mud, for that hour they are paralyzed.
 Some medical men search for them at that hour and place them in jars, and when they are dried, sometimes use them as medicine.
 Her Majesty told me this, so that day I went all over everywhere and dug into the ground, but found nothing.

 21st century

 In 2008 the Dragon Boat Festival was made a national public holiday in China.

 Public holiday

-The festival was long marked as a cultural festival in China and is a public holiday in China, Hong Kong SAR, Macau SAR, and Taiwan (ROC).
-The People's Republic of China government established in 1949 did not initially recognize the Dragon Boat Festival as a public holiday but reintroduced it in 2008 alongside two other festivals in a bid to boost traditional culture.
+The festival was long marked as a cultural festival in China and is a public holiday in China, Hong Kong, Macau, and Taiwan.
+The People's Republic of China's government established in 1949 did not initially recognize the Dragon Boat Festival as a public holiday but reintroduced it in 2008 alongside two other festivals in a bid to boost traditional culture.

-Dragon Boat Festival is unofficially observed by the Chinese communities of Southeast Asia, including Singapore and Malaysia.
+The Dragon Boat Festival is unofficially observed by the Chinese communities of Southeast Asia, including Singapore and Malaysia.
+In Singapore, each dialect group has its own unique style of rice dumplings, with different ingredients and wrapping methods that reflect a rich diversity of cultural flavors.
 Equivalent and related official festivals include the Korean Dano, Japanese Tango no sekku, and Vietnamese Tết Đoan Ngọ.